 All in, Heartland Boy feels that his entire experience on the mobile app was top-notch.
 The user interface is elegant and very intuitive to navigate.

-To commemorate National Day, Tiger Brokers is running a promotion for new account opened between the period of 9 – 31 August 2020.
-It is giving away 5 commission-free trades (to be utilised in 30 days) as well as a sure-win lucky dip!
-If you are a trader, you may definitely be able to utilise this free gift fully to maximise your investment returns.
-Here is Heartland Boy’s referral link if you are keen to try the Tiger Brokers brokerage platform as well.
+If you are a trader, you may definitely be able to utilise this free gifts fully to maximise your investment returns.
+Here is Heartland Boy’s referral link (Invitation Code: 8QMMAT) if you are keen to try the Tiger Brokers brokerage platform as well.
+Remember to claim these lucrative gifts once you have signed up.

 Conclusion of Tiger Brokers Singapore Brokerage Platform